neo4j/neo4j-dotnet-driver/README.md

 # Neo4j .NET Driver
 This is the source code of the driver under development.
-To get the lateset statble released driver, checkout [Nuget](https://www.nuget.org/packages/Neo4j.Driver/)
+To get the lateset statble released driver, checkout [Nuget](https://www.nuget.org/packages/Neo4j.Driver/).
+To find changelogs, rich examples of how to use the driver, and API documents of the driver, checkout [wiki](https://github.com/neo4j/neo4j-dotnet-driver/wiki).

 ## Minimum viable snippet